Skip to content

 max_retries : int, optional

-Number of retries that will be attempted when reconnecting or doing queries, by default 3
+Number of retries that will be attempted when reconnecting.
+Will be used in `stop` parameter of tenacity.stop_after_attempt, by default 3

-retry_wait_time : float, optional
+exponential_min_retry_wait_time: float, optional

 skip_connect : bool, optional